caiodomingues/vuttr-backend/README-en.md

 Fields expect a `string` as a value, the `tags` property expects an array of `strings`.

+> The auth is not necessary to access other routes, it was made only to show Laravel Passport.

 ### Tools

 For the tools: